thatg33khub/docker-compose-samples/README.md

 sudo sh start-stop-restart_all_containers.sh
 ```

-4. If you have issues with some containers not working properly, it might be due to an access right issue with the appdata folder (because the container is usually run as root).
-In this case go to your appdata folder and run the following command and restart the container:
+4. If you have issues with some containers not working properly, it might be due to an access right issue with the folders created as root when running the containers for the first time.
+In this case run the following command to change the owner of the appdata folder and restart the container:
 ```
-sudo chown -R ${USER}:${USER} /path/to/appdata/*
+sudo chown -R ${USER}:${USER} /path/to/appdata
 ```